jeffreykegler/hoonlint/misc/whitespace.md

 * UpperRiser -- a comment that starts at the inter-comment column.

-The priority 1 comments are InterComment, LowerRiser, PreComment, Tread, and UpperRiser.
-The priority 2 comment is MetaComment.
-The priority
-3 comments are BadComment and BlankLine.

 Terminals are ambiguous -- a given line may match more than one terminal.
-The lexer limits this ambiguity using the "priorities".
+The lexer limits this ambiguity using "priorities".
+Each terminal has a numerical priority: 1, 2 or 3.
-Comments are read as if tested for each priority in numerical order.
+Comments are read as if looked for in numerical order by priority.
 This has the slightly counter-intuitive effect that the highest priority is the lowest numbered one.

-Comments with the same priority are treated as if tested all at once, which allows for ambiguous terminals.
+Comments with the same priority are treated as if they were looked for simultaneously.
+This means that it remains possible for terminals to be ambiguous -- that is, one line can be read as two different terminals.
+In these cases the BNF grammar ensures that only one of the terminals will be used.

+Priority 1 comments are InterComment, LowerRiser, PreComment, Tread, and UpperRiser.
+The priority 2 comment is MetaComment.
+Priority 3 comments are BadComment and BlankLine.

 Specifically,